hub21team/python-curriculum-2021/module_2/4_practice/README.md

+# Practice Week

-This week is intended for practice questions, if the tutor couldn't finish all the material from last week or feels the need to go back to some of the topics from last week, they are free to do so.
+This week is intended for practice questions, if the tutor couldn't finish all the material from last week or feels the need to go back to some of the topics from [last week](../3_advanced_functions/README.md), they are free to do so.

 ## Easy
 ### Find the statistics of the exam